Wells Fargo sees no end yet to sales scandal costs, gets tax boost

 Shares of the bank were down 1 percent at $62.40 on Friday afternoon.

-Despite that uncertainty, a new target management unveiled signalled that Wells Fargo’s effort to control costs are gaining traction.
+Despite that uncertainty, a new target management unveiled signaled that Wells Fargo’s effort to control costs are gaining traction.

 The bank expects to spend up to $54.5 billion this year, in line with what analysts had generally expected.
 However, the $58.5 billion in expenses it reported for 2017 were well above the $54.62 billion non-interest expense analysts had predicted, on average.